pulse-framework/pulse/docs/getting-started/setup-with-react.md

 - 2. [Instance] Typically "this", the component instance mapData is subscribing to.
 - 3. [Object] Additional configuration, EG: `waitForMount: true`

-We need mapData() to be in the constructor of the component to ensure that the component has access to the default Pulse data on the first render, however the contructor is too early for Pulse to be attempting to perform updates on a component, so we must use `waitForMount: true`.
+We need mapData() to be in the constructor of the component to ensure that the component has access to the default Pulse data on the first render, however the constructor is too early for Pulse to be attempting to perform updates on a component, so we must use `waitForMount: true`.

 ### waitForMount